csarraud/ShinobiWeapon/README.md

 - Sword-like weapons :
-    - Jashin Scythe : use the first power to start a ritual with the last living entity you have hurt.
+    - Jashin Scythe :
+        - First power : start a ritual with the last living entity you have hurt.
 Every damage you'll take, the living entity will take the same amount of damage.
+      - Second power : sacrifice 90% of your actual health to damage the last living entity you've hurt by this amount * 2.

 - Recipes :